The Totally Excellent Adventures of Mack and The D: Music

-"Don't You (Forget About Me)" by Simple Minds is performed by Deke and his band, which they claim is their own since the song was not yet written in 1982.
+"Don't You (Forget About Me)" by Simple Minds is performed by Shaw and his band, which they claim is their own since the song was not yet written in 1982.
 Other 1980s songs had been considered, including "Money for Nothing" by Dire Straits, but these were abandoned because Ward was not familiar with them.
-Deke's costume while performing was based on the music video for "Working for the Weekend" by Loverboy.
+Shaw's costume while performing was based on the music video for "Working for the Weekend" by Loverboy.

 Ward was nervous filming his performance but said "once we were able to just go and I stopped thinking about it [and] could just kind of do it — it became so fun and one of my favorite things that I've ever gotten to film".
-Ward watched David Bowie, Prince, Elvis Presley, and Bruce Springsteen to help inform his performance in part because he believed that Deke would have watched them.
+Ward watched David Bowie, Prince, Elvis Presley, and Bruce Springsteen to help inform his performance in part because he believed that Shaw would have watched them.
 He also watched Bowie perform at Live Aid 1985, which Simple Minds had played "Don't You (Forget About Me)" at.
-This helped Ward create a backstory for Deke, imagining that his time between seasons five and six was spent catching up on history, including watching Live Aid.
+This helped Ward create a backstory for Shaw, imagining that his time between seasons five and six was spent catching up on history, including watching Live Aid.
 He also felt it would be easier to replicate Simple Minds than Bowie.
-Deke also changes one of the "babies" in the lyrics to "Daisy" as a way to express his feelings to Daisy "just in case he never got back" to her.
+Shaw also changes one of the "babies" in the lyrics to "Daisy" as a way to express his feelings to Daisy "just in case he never got back" to her.